Tips for flying gluten-free

 If you're worried the airline you're flying with doesn't appear in the list above.
 Consider bringing your own gluten-free snacks or meal for the plane.
 Check out our guide to bringing your own food on the plane, to make sure you comply with rules and regulations.

-While traveling, its extremely important to look after your well-being.
-If something doesn't look right with your meal, don't hesitate to ask the cabin crew to double check that your meal is gluten-free.
+While travelling, it's extremely important to look after your well-being.
+If something doesn't look right with your meal, don't hesitate to ask the cabin crew to double-check that your meal is gluten-free.

 Although many airlines might ask you to reserve one or two days in advance, calling them as early as possible gives staff enough time to make sure that there are enough gluten-free meals on board your flight.

 Once on board your flight, let the cabin crew know straight away that you require a gluten-free meal.
 This will stop you having to get there attention to explain later on.

 To find out more about flying as a vegan or veggie, visit our vegan and vegetarian airline food page.
 For a list of airlines offering religious Halal or Kosher meals, please visit our Halal and Kosher pages.
 Gluten-free meals may often be suitable for those following the Keto diet.
 However, it may still come with grains such as rice, which are to be avoided.
 Instead, passengers can eat meat and vegetables instead.